-The contractor shall submit monthly invoices with a detailed expense report at the $10^{\text{th}}$ of every month.
-The contractor shall be compensated upon the clearance of monthly invoices by the GBHWC.
-In any reporting month in which a discrepancy exists in the statistical, verbal, narrative or financial reports submitted by the contractor to the GBHWC, twenty percent (20%) of the invoice amount after applying any penalties or disallowed costs shall be withheld until the discrepancy has been resolved to the satisfaction of the GBHWC.
+The sub-grantee shall submit monthly invoices with a detailed expense report at the scheduled Technical Assistance meeting.
+The sub-grantee shall be compensated upon the clearance of monthly invoices by the GBHWC.
+In any reporting month in which a discrepancy exists in the statistical, verbal, narrative or financial reports submitted by the sub-grantee to the GBHWC, twenty percent (20%) of the invoice amount after applying any penalties or disallowed costs shall be withheld until the discrepancy has been resolved to the satisfaction of the GBHWC.
 Contractors are given up to 5 working days to resolve the identified discrepancy(ies).
 Failure to do so may result to forfeiture of the 20% withheld.
 Three (3) forfeitures shall be grounds for termination of contract.
 Discrepancies include but will not be limited to: inaccuracy, incompleteness and inconsistencies in the statistical, verbal, narrative and financial reports and required supporting documents submitted, questionable expenditures included in the expense reports (i.e. unallowable costs, non-adherence to procurement guidelines).